Sandroyd Prep School

 We were blown away by this co-ed prep school on the stunning Rushmore Estate - acres of bucolic grounds, impressive results and lots of old-fashioned fun

 Where do I start?
 This place is seriously impressive when it comes to what’s on offer, and where to do it all.
-Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and copper domes), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
+Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and a copper dome), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
 Making it stand out from the crowd are the riding arena and field complete with jumps (Sandroyd has plenty of horses or you can bring in your own pony), squash courts and acres and acres of estate to ride bikes, build dens and generally get lost in.

 On the artsy side, Sandroyd has an impressive theatre where assemblies, chapel services and school plays are held, and a wowser Art Block.